ayushdubey025/aws-static-portfolio/README.md

 ## 🧠 What I Learned

-- How to host static websites securely on AWS
+- How to host and manage static websites securely using Amazon S3
-- The role of CloudFront + ACM for global HTTPS delivery
+- Using Amazon CloudFront for global content delivery and HTTPS with default SSL
-- Managing IAM users and roles for least-privilege access
+- Managing IAM users and policies for least-privilege access and avoiding root credentials
-- Hands-on practice with AWS S3, Route 53, and ACM
+- Hands-on experience with AWS services like S3, CloudFront, and IAM to deploy real-world infrastructure
+- Understanding AWS security best practices and free-tier cost optimization

 ---